Mainakdeb/street-urchins/README.md

 # sea-urchin-private

 ### Current issue:
-Export data into an excel sheet and compare + visualize with Valentinas data
+* Export data into an excel sheet and compare
+* visualize with Valentinas data
+* qualtify difference between valentinas segmentation data and mine

 ### Misc:
 * number of junctions and lengths of lines in skeleton - do dis dont slack